oroinc/documentation/user_guide/export_import.rst

 .. image:: ./img/export_import/download_data_template.png

-- If a column is missing, the value will be filled with the default value or left empty.
+- All the mandatory properties **must** be filled
-- All the mandatory properties must be filled.
+- If a column is missing, the value will be filled with the default value or left empty
-- If there as a column in the initial table that you want to add to the system and it is not in the template, custom property must be created for it.
+- If there is a column in the initial table that must be added to the system and is not in the template, custom property must be created for it.

 In our example: